 The college tuition credit is a tax credit allowed for the qualified college tuition expenses paid for an eligible student.
 The credit is available to full-year New York State residents only.
 If the credit exceeds your tax for the tax year, the excess credit will be refunded, without interest.
-For tax year 2010, the credit is limited to \$400 per eligible student.
+The credit is limited to \$400 per eligible student.

 The college tuition itemized deduction may offer you a greater tax savings if you itemized your deductions on your federal return.
-For tax year 2010, the maximum deduction is \$10,000 for each eligible student.
+The maximum deduction is \$10,000 for each eligible student.
 Use the worksheets in these instructions to compute your college tuition itemized deduction and to determine which option (credit or deduction) is better for you.